FOREX-Euro surges above $1.21 to 3-year high on ECB tapering bets

 By Jemima Kelly

-LONDON, Jan 12 (Reuters) - The euro surged above $1.21 to a three-year high Friday on bets the European Central Bank is getting ready to wind down its huge monetary stimulus, and after German Chancellor Angela Merkel reached a deal that should lead to the formation of a “grand coalition” government.
+LONDON, Jan 12 (Reuters) - The euro surged above $1.21 for the first time in three years on Friday, on growing expectations that the European Central Bank hinted is getting ready to wind down its massive monetary stimulus programme.

 The single currency had already rallied on Thursday, after ECB policymakers said in minutes of the bank’s December meeting that they could revisit their communication stance in early 2018.

+Investors took the relatively hawkish statement as a signal that the ECB will wind down its 2.55 trillion euro ($3.07 trillion) bond purchase scheme this year if Europe’s economy continues to hum along, and that it will start moving towards interest rate hikes.

-The euro was on track for a more than 1.5 percent rise since Thursday - its strongest two-day performance since August.
+The euro soared 0.8 percent to as high as $1.2134, its strongest since Dec.
+31 2014.
+It was on track for a more than 1.5 percent rise since Thursday - its strongest two-day performance since August.

+“We all know that the ECB tapering is coming but now it’s about the timing, and yesterday’s minutes suggested there’s a growing dissent among ECB members about waiting too long,” said ING currency strategist Petr Krpata in London.

 The dollar was also pressured by data on Thursday that showed U.S. producer prices fell for the first time in nearly 1-1/2 years in December, which could temper expectations that inflation will accelerate in 2018.